robpickerill/luhnr/README.md

   - [Benchmarks](#benchmarks)

-A simple, but efficient, luhn number generator and validator for Rust.
+A simple, but efficient, luhn/mod10 number generator and validator for Rust.

 I wrote this library as I couldn't find a performant mod10 library available for Rust.